Manometer16/Scribble/README.md

   </a>
 </p>

-Scribble.rs is a clone of the web-based drawing game skribbl.io.
+ScribbleIT is a clone of the web-based drawing game skribbl.io.
 My main problems with skribbl.io were the ads and the fact that a disconnect would cause you to lose your points.
 On top of that, the automatic word choice was quite annoying and caused some frustration.